Picadillo (Mexican Beef & Potato Stew)

 Nearly every culture has a collection of frugal dishes.
 If you’re living on a tight budget but love trying food from across the world, don’t wait for better days.
 There are simple, inexpensive, healthy recipes everywhere.
 And thanks to the internet, it’s never been easier to find them.

 If I use cheap ground beef from the grocery store, picadillo costs around $.50/serving.
 If I use that grass-fed beef, it costs around $1/serving.
+So it’s a very budget-friendly dinner either way.

 - 1 lb ground beef